TakahikoKawasaki/nv-animation/README.md

 Overview
 --------

-Generic implementation of animation components.
+Generic implementation of building blocks for animation.

 License